siavash-kadkhodai/27-Best-Tutorials-to-Learn-PHP-in-2022/README.md

 Beginner or experienced, PHP Apprentice has good advice for you.
 The free online book is a work in progress, currently with twenty-two bite-sized pages mostly filled with examples of PHP in action.
 It’s a little like typical programming documentation, but a lot simpler and easier to grasp.

+7. GeeksforGeeks PHP Tutorials

+A lot of these free resources cover the basics and not much else.
+This gigantic set of tutorials goes over absolutely everything, covering all the functions and libraries PHP has to offer.

+This reads less like a guide and more like documentation, so if you liked the official PHP manual but want something a little more substantial, try out this site.